kwanj-k/Book_A_Meal/README.md

 > $ nosetests --with-coverage --cover-package app

 This should run all the tests and give test coverage.

+### Nosetests

+The above tests are meant to test the functionality of all the endpoints and verify they are working.

 ### Testing API EndPoints
 We will need different configuration to test the endpoints.